 And I will make this agreement with those people

 when I take away their sins.”

 Without Jesus sacrifice there would be no new agreement.
 The new agreement was this: Because Israel would not keep their covenant with God, He would give them a new covenant agreement.
-He told them that He would put His laws on their minds and write them on their hearts, so that they would no longer have to teach each other, saying, ‘Know the Lord,’ for they would all know the Lord.
-God would be merciful and forgive their wickedness, and their sins would be no more (Hebrews 8:8-12, Jeremiah 31:31-34).
+Through the Prophet Jeremiah, He told them that He would put His laws on their minds and write them on their hearts, so that they would no longer have to teach each other, saying, “Know the Lord,” for they would all know the Lord.
+God would be merciful and forgive their wickedness, and their sins would be no more.
+(Jeremiah 31:31-34 , Hebrews 8:8-12)